 Let's face it, nobody opens a dojo or starts an MMA gym for the unsexy stuff like cleaning.
 It’s all about the thrill of coaching, teaching, changing lives, etc. But the truth is, somebody must clean, and it’s going to take time.
-Investing in a floor scrubber is going to be the most time and cost effective, as well as provide the best cleaning.
+Hands down, investing in a floor scrubber is going to be the best, most time and cost effective way to clean your rubber gym tiles.

 Bulldog floor scrubbers are made to handle the toughest environments.
-The Bulldog WD20 and Micro walk-behind auto-scrubbers were specifically made to be compact, high-quality machines that can clean foam tile mats, rubber grappling mats, high-traffic boxes, and more.
+The Bulldog WD20 walk-behind auto-scrubber is a compact, high-quality machine that can clean foam tile mats, rubber grappling mats, high-traffic boxes, and more.
 They are designed to put down a clean detergent solution, scrub, and squeegee your mats one pass.
 The squeegee system has a vacuum that will pull the dirty water up into a separate dirty water recovery tank, leaving your mats dry.
 This ensures your mats will never see the same water twice, virtually eliminating the chance for the contamination of bacteria we see when using a mop.
 Lastly, the vacuum system is powerful enough to pull water from the space between mat sections and keep mold from growing under your mats.